ratatui/ratatui-website/src/tutorial/json-editor/main.md

   and `ui` will draw to that `Frame`.

 <!-- prettier-ignore -->
-[^note]: Technically this is the command to to the `Terminal<Backend>`, but that only matters on the `TestBackend`.
+[^note]: Technically this is the command to the `Terminal<Backend>`, but that only matters on the `TestBackend`.

-Notice that we also pass a immutable borrow of our application state to the `ui` function.
+Notice that we also pass an immutable borrow of our application state to the `ui` function.
 This will be important later.

 ### Event handling